 Top 5 Ways to See Everglades National Park

-Keep this list in mind whether it’s your first visit or you’re a seasoned Everglades explorer looking for a new adventure.
+There are so many ways to enjoy Everglades National Park, but at 1.5 million acres, it can be hard to know where to start.
+Keep this list in mind for your next visit, whether it’s your first time or you’re a seasoned Everglades explorer looking for a new adventure.

 1: Explore Shark Valley by Bike or Tram

 Shark Valley is one of the most popular areas to visit in Everglades National Park.
 You can either take a tram around the 15-mile loop or bike the whole way.
-Both of which bring you right up close to the wildlife.
-Alligators are often basking along the road, making sightings almost guaranteed.
+Either way, you’ll have close encounters with wildlife!
+Alligators are often basking along the loop road.

 About seven miles in, you’ll reach the observation tower, where you can climb the spiral ramp for panoramic views of the park.
 On a clear day, you can see for miles across the Everglades.